Tennessee Capital Gains Tax: What Homeowners & Investors MUST Know for 2026

 • Charitable Donations:

 Donating appreciated assets can provide deductions and avoid capital gains taxes.
-Many us donor advised funds for this.
+Many clients use donor advised funds for this.

 • Opportunity Zones: